ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

     2022-12-14T16:33:33.583Z - error: connect ETIMEDOUT 192.168.121.119:22 {"name":"ABConnectionError","stack":"Error: connect ETIMEDOUT 192.168.121.119:22\n    at TCPConnectWrap.afterConnect [as oncomplete] (node:net:1157:16)"}
     ```

-If you are getting timeouts, it is possible to increase the default timeout options:
+If you are getting timeouts, you may increase the default timeout options:

 ```shell
 Options: